 Getting in on the conversation is a well-trodden means to gain media coverage.
-This piggy-back method by responding or talking about key issues on the news agenda can be a highly productive.
-It can help to enhance reputation or credibility by showcasing the client’s knowledge and expertise in fields at the centre of the news agenda.
+This piggy-back method by responding or talking about key issues on the news agenda can be highly productive.
+It can help to enhance reputation or credibility by showcasing a university or business school’s knowledge and expertise in fields at the centre of the news agenda.

-The list of subjects and content is almost endless and can range across a multitude of issues in the news, from leadership and organisational change to cyber-crime and whether robots are taking over from us.
+The list of subjects and content is almost endless and can range across a multitude of issues in the news, from leadership and organisational change to Covid-19 and climate change.

-Certainly at the time of Donald Trump’s election there was an opportunity to voice reaction.
-Andy comment or insights had to be new and different and from an acknowledged expert in that field.
+With Dominic Cummings recent revelations about Boris Johnson, or even Gareth Southgate’s leadership success at the Euros, there is always an opportunity to voice reaction.
+But any comment or insights has to be interesting and insightful and from an acknowledged expert in that field.

 Leadership is one theme that repeatedly raises its head.
 Anything from politicians to football managers.
 How an issue could have been handled to achieve improved results, or it could be the psychological approach or the impact to the decisions leaders have made.
 The scope is considerable.

 Organisations are regularly in the midst of change or reorganisation programmes.
 It could be there is a news story on this issue.
 Most business schools are likely to have experts or research around this to allow them to be presented for interview or comment.